Effect size: Categorical family: Effect sizes for associations among categorical variables

 Commonly used measures of association for the chi-squared test are the Phi coefficient and Cramér's V (sometimes referred to as Cramér's phi and denoted as φc).
 Phi is related to the point-biserial correlation coefficient and Cohen's d and estimates the extent of the relationship between two variables (2 × 2).
 Cramér's V may be used with variables having more than two levels.

 Phi can be computed by finding the square root of the chi-squared statistic divided by the sample size.

 Similarly, Cramér's V is computed by taking the square root of the chi-squared statistic divided by the sample size and the length of the minimum dimension (k is the smaller of the number of rows r or columns c).

 φc is the intercorrelation of the two discrete variables and may be computed for any value of r or c.
 However, as chi-squared values tend to increase with the number of cells, the greater the difference between r and c, the more likely V will tend to 1 without strong evidence of a meaningful correlation.

-Cramér's V may also be applied to 'goodness of fit' chi-squared models (i.e. those where c = 1).
-In this case it functions as a measure of tendency towards a single outcome (i.e. out of k outcomes).
-In such a case one must use r for k, in order to preserve the 0 to 1 range of V. Otherwise, using c would reduce the equation to that for Phi.